binitdatta/rollingstone-debug-tool-verbose-demo/README.md

 # 3. You should have gradle installed and in path
 # 4. You should have a MySQ database called `verbose_demo_db`

+# Functional Description : We have two APIs here.

+  A. rolligstone-debug-tool-verbose-demo-department-employee-rest-api - No surprise Spring Boot REST API
+  B. rollingstone-debug-tool-verbose-demo-department-employee-client-api - Client REST API Calling the REST Service and equiped with the verbose feature.
+  C. The Client API makes two calls to the Service
+    # 1. Get a Department By ID
+    # 2. Gets all the employees who works for that Department

 # Process

 # 1. git clone https://github.com/binitdatta/rollingstone-debug-tool-verbose-demo.git